Reject Someone Without Hurting Them

 How to say no to your employees without un-liking you as their boss?

-How can you say no to your employee without hurting them or without un liking you as their boss?.
+How can you say no to your employee without hurting them or without unliking you as their boss?.
 I have tried: So far I tried to talk to them in a very professional way.
-I tried to explained what's in it for me and what's in it for them..
-I think it was caused by: It might affect their relationship to me.
+I tried to explained what's in it for me and what's in it for them.
+I think it was caused by: It might affect their relationship with me.

 Being in management means that there is no longer a popularity contest with co-workers.
 You are no longer their peer but their authoritative figure.
 As long as you keep it professional then you will be okay.
 Do not undermine any opinion but rather discourage diplomatically.
 As long as you treat them with respect then they will also respect you which is what you need to manage efficiently.
 If you find that you need to dole out some tough criticism then you will always want to do this privately with the employee.
 With your points of critique be sure to include some positives about their performance.
 Just remember that you are not there to gain friends.
 You are there to ensure the success of the company when you are in management.

 Does this guy like me because of our 30 years age difference, does he wish to have a relationship with me?

 I met a 25 year old guy in the same volunteer activity.
 He seemed to display most of the signs of interest.
 I texted him and told him I like him a lot and that my gut feeling is that he also likes me.
 He texted back that he likes me like any of his other friends.
-He now keeps a distance and approaches me to talk only when few volunteers.
+He now keeps a distance and approaches me to talk only when there are a few other volunteers around me.
 But I do not know how to react and try to cut the conversation or try to avoid him.